jonathanbossenger/cosmic-defender-3d/README.md

 A 3D first-person shooter game built with Three.js, Cannon.js for physics, and Vite for building.

+## Warning

+This project is very much a work in progress, so don't expect anything

 ## Features

 - First-person shooter controls